Exploiting Low Scanwidth to Resolve Soft Polytomies: Deciding Soft Tree Containment

 \proofleft{} Second, suppose that $\str(N)$ softly displays $T$.
 Then, there is a binary resolution $T'$ of $T$ that is firmly displayed by some binary resolution of $\str(N)$.
 Any such binary resolution of $\str(N)$ may be assumed to have the form $\str(N')$ for some binary in-resolution $N'$ of $N$.
 To summarize, $\str(N')$ firmly displays $T'$.
 From \cref{lem:strfdiffoutfd}, it follows that there is a binary out-resolution $N''$ of $N'$ that firmly displays $T'$.
 Because $N''$ is a binary resolution of $N$, this implies that $N$ softly displays $T$. \end{proof}

+We argue that a stretched network can be made binary through in-splitting without altering the collection of softly displayed trees; the collection of firmly displayed trees also stays unaltered.
+In stretched networks, the maximum out-degree is $2$; that is, we can assume that $\outDelta{N} = 2$.
+The in-degrees, however, are generally unbounded.
+The lemma below justifies arbitrary in-splitting (taking any binary (in-)resolution) to make a stretched $N$ binary indeed.

-\lembinressd* \begin{proof}[Proof of \cref{lem:binressd}] The ``firmly''-part is a slight adaptation of a proposition by Gunawan~\cite[Proposition~3.9]{Gun18}.
-As the proof is analogous, we omit it here and show only the ``softly''-part.
+\begin{restatable}{lemma}{lembinressd} Let $N$ be any network such that $\outDelta{N} = 2$, let $N'$ be any binary (in-)resolution of $N$, and let $T$ be any tree.
+Then, \begin{enumerate}[(1)] \item $N$ firmly displays $T$ if and only if $N'$ firmly displays $T$, and \item $N$ softly displays $T$ if and only if $N'$ softly displays $T$. \end{enumerate} \end{restatable} \begin{proof} The ``firmly''-part (1) is a slight adaptation of a proposition by Gunawan~\cite[Proposition~3.9]{Gun18}.
+As the proof is analogous, we omit it here and show only the ``softly''-part (2).

 \proofright{} Suppose that $N$ softly displays $T$.
 Then, there are binary resolutions $N''$ of $N$ and $T'$ of $T$ such that $N''$ firmly displays $T'$.
-Applying the ``firmly''-part, it follows that $N$ firmly displays $T'$.
-By applying the ``firmly''-part again, we infer that $N'$ firmly displays $T'$.
+Applying the ``firmly''-part (1) from right to left, from $N''$ firmly displaying $T'$, it follows that $N$ firmly displays $T'$.
+By applying the ``firmly''-part (1) from left to right, from $N$ firmly displaying $T'$, we infer that $N'$ firmly displays $T'$.
 Since $N'$ is its own binary resolution, we can conclude that $N'$ softly displays $T$.

 \proofleft{} Suppose that $N'$ softly displays $T$.
 Then, $N'$ firmly displays some binary resolution of $T$.
 As $N'$ is a binary resolution of $N$, we deduce that $N$ softly displays $T$. \end{proof}